 INTRODUCTION

 Seed germination and early seedling establishment are critical phases in the life cycle of trees, particularly in natural and artificial regeneration efforts.
 Successful germination depends on a variety of intrinsic and extrinsic factors including seed viability, dormancy, moisture, temperature, light, and substrate conditions (Viheno et al., 2019).
-In many tropical species, especially those with recalcitrant seeds like Irvingia gabonensis and Chrysophyllum albidum, germination is sensitive to desiccation and requires specific moisture and temperature conditions to succeed (Bolanle-Ojo, and Onyekwelu, 2014).
+In many tropical species, especially those with recalcitrant seeds like Irvingia gabonensis (Aubry-Lecomte ex O'Rorke) Baill. and Chrysophyllum albidum, germination are sensitive to desiccation and requires specific moisture and temperature conditions to succeed (Bolanle-Ojo, and Onyekwelu, 2014).
 Some timber species, such as Milicia excelsa, exhibit dormancy mechanisms that hinder rapid germination, often necessitating pre-germination treatments such as scarification, stratification, or the use of growth regulators (Nzekwe et al., 2013).
 Furthermore, the early seedling stage is prone to biotic and abiotic stresses, which can significantly reduce survival rates if not managed properly (Abiem et al., 2023).
 The humid forest zones of West Africa, including Nigeria, are home to numerous economically and ecologically important timber species.
 However, these species face declining populations due to deforestation, overexploitation, and poor natural regeneration (Adewumi et al., 2024).
 Effective propagation techniques are essential for conservation and sustainable management.
-This study investigate the seed germination and early seedling development of five selected moist forest timber species (Irvingia gabonesis, Milicia excels, Garcinia kola, Chrysophyllumn albidium and Entadrophragma cylindricum) in a nursery setting at Michael Okpara University of Agriculture Umudike, Abia state Nigeria.
-Thus, the present study focused on the following general and specific objectives. (i) Assess the seed germination characteristics of the species (ii) evaluate the early growth rate of the species (iii) determine the effect of pre-soaking in cold water on Germination Performance
+This study investigates the seed germination and early seedling development of five selected moist forest timber species (Irvingia gabonesis, Milicia excelsa, Garcinia kola, Chrysophyllum albidium, and Entandrophragma cylindricum) in a nursery setting at Michael Okpara University of Agriculture Umudike, Abia state, Nigeria.
+Thus, the present study focused on: (i) Assess the seed germination characteristics of the species (ii) evaluate the early growth rate of the species (iii) determine the effect of pre-soaking in cold water on germination performance

 METHODOLOGY:

 STUDY AREA:

-The study was conducted at Micheal Okpara Universityof Agriculture Umudike Umuahia, in Abia State, Nigeria.
+The study was conducted at Micheal Okpara Universityof Agriculture Umudike Umuahia, Abia State, Nigeria.
 Geographically, Umudike lies between latitudes 5°28’ and 5°30’N and longitudes 7°31’ and 7°33’E (Igboekwe, et al., 2012).
 The area receives rainfall most of the year; ranging from 1800 mm to 2200 mm, temperature range of 22℃ and 32℃ and average sunshine of 2.69 to 7.86 hours per day (Njoku and Muoneke, 2008).
 The mean air and soil temperatures are 26.1 ℃ and 28 ℃ respectively.
 The maximum top soil temperature is 45℃ (Dike, 1992).
 The area host two major agricultural research institutions which has turned it to an increasingly developing semi – urban settlement.

 SEEDS COLLECTION AND PROCESSING